Is Buying Property Still a Good Investment in 2026?

 This is the most immediate variable affecting property investment decisions in 2026.
 The rate-hiking cycle that began in 2022 moved faster and went further than most investors expected.
 That created genuine affordability pressure and compressed returns for leveraged investors.

-The question now is where rates are heading, and what that trajectory means for entry timing.
+The question now is where rates are heading and what that trajectory means for entry timing.

 The US Federal Reserve, Bank of England, Reserve Bank of Australia, and Bank of Canada all began easing cycles in 2024 and 2025, though at different paces and from different starting points.
-By 2026, mortgage rates in most Tier-1 markets will have come down from their peaks, though they will remain above the historic lows of 2020-2021.
+By 2026, mortgage rates in most Tier-1 markets have come down from their peaks, though they remain above the historic lows of 2020–2021.

 How Rate Changes Affect Property Yields